pantheon-systems/documentation/source/_docs/clone-site.md

 2. Click **Continue Migration**.
 3. Provide the web accessible URL for your site archive (e.g. `http://env-site-name.pantheonsite.io/sites/default/files/<RANDOM_HASH>.tgz`) and select **Import Archive**.
 4. Once the migration is complete, click **Visit the Site Dashboard**.
-5. Open a new tab and navigate to the Site Dashboard for your existing Pantheon site.
+5. Open a new tab and go to the Site Dashboard for your existing Pantheon site.
 6. Within the target environment (typically Live), select the **Backups** tab and click **Create New Backup**.
-7. Click the down arrow next to Files and copy the provided link to your offsite backup.
+7. Click the down arrow next to Files and copy the link to your offsite backup.
-8. Switch back to the Site Dashboard for your new Pantheon site and navigate to **Database / Files** > **Import**.
+8. Switch back to the Site Dashboard for your new Pantheon site and go to **Database / Files** > **Import**.
 <ol start="9"><li>Paste the URL to your file archive and click <b>Import</b>.
  <div class="alert alert-info">
  <h4>Note</h4>
  URL Imports have a file size limit of 500MB.
-If attempts to import your archive fail, download the backup and decompress contents locally.
-You can then upload your files directly using SFTP or rsync.
-For details, refer to <a href="/docs/rsync-and-sftp">rsync and SFTP</a>.
+If your import fails, download the backup, decompress contents locally, and upload your files directly using SFTP or rsync.
+For details, see <a href="/docs/rsync-and-sftp">rsync and SFTP</a>.
  </div>
 </li></ol>
 ## See Also